aaronsaray/aaronsaray.com/content/blog/fake-it-till-you-make-it.md

 First, be disciplined.
 It can be easy to get lazy when you're not working.
 "I'll apply later, I have some Netflix to watch."
 Or, "how can I learn something if I don't know what my future job requirements will be?
 Chicken and egg, bro!"
 Those are both excuses and not faking it till you make it.
 Set yourself a schedule like you'd have if you had a real job already.

 Next, apply to jobs during your 'meetings.'
-Programmers usually end having meetings during the day.
+Programmers usually end up having meetings during the day.
 So, get in the habit of breaking up your work.
 Plan some meeting time 8a to 9:30a, 11a to 11:30a, 3:30p to 5p.
 During those times, stop what you're doing and apply to jobs.
 (And please don't just spam everyone.
 Keep track of who you've applied to, and make sure your cover letter makes sense.)
 This gets you in the habit of having your work broken up by 'interruptions' - and it keeps you on track.

 You might say "I need to apply to every place immediately!" but I think you should slow down.
 Apply to jobs that you want, that you think you'll be a good fit at - don't panic.
 Plus, depending on your area (if say you're applying locally), people have a good memory.
 There's nothing more annoying than seeing yourself spammed with the same application repeatedly - or - every time someone is looking for a job.
 Be more selective, use your meeting times to craft good quality applications.
 Make yours stand out.